Spaceport Cornwall granted operating licence

 The CAA said Spaceport Cornwall had demonstrated it had met the appropriate safety, security and environmental aspects to operate a spaceport in the UK.

+The authority said it was in "very advanced stages" with Virgin Orbit on other applications for launch and range licences, as well as the satellite operators, ahead of a proposed launch.

-Richard Moriarty, chief executive of the CAA, said the issuing of the licence was a "historic moment" for the UK.
+Richard Moriarty, chief executive of the CAA, said the issuing of the operating licence was a "historic moment" for the UK.

 "We're proud to be playing our part in facilitating the UK's space ambitions through assessing the safety, security and other requirements of these activities," he said.